-Third, couples must realize their tendency in parenting and work to avoid their natural inclination.
+Third, couples must realize their tendency in parenting and work to avoid extremes.
 Stepparents often move toward hard and strict parenting, and biological parents tend to move toward permissive parenting.
 Neither is helpful.
-And ironically, neither is the natural style of the adults; if they slowed down, were less defensive, and less argumentative with each other they would realize their parenting philosophies are actually more alike than different.
-They have to get on the same page.
+And ironically, neither is actually the natural parenting style of the adults.
+If they slowed down, were less defensive, and less argumentative with each other, they would realize their parenting philosophies are actually more alike than different.
+Husband and wife have to get on the same page.

 Merging two cultures

 Harmony Street is really just a place of common ground.
 Integrating a stepfamily is about merging two cultures—each with their own set of traditions and boundaries.
-But there can be compromise.
 For Randy and his kids, leaving the kitchen dirty while enjoying warm cupcakes is permissible; for Sara it is not.
-So they must come together without the kids and decide how they can meet in the middle.
+So Randy and Sara must come together without the kids and decide how they can meet in the middle.

 When adults talk about these expectations, they agree to a set of rules that’s best for everyone in the family.
 This usually means stepparents must loosen up, and biological parents must tighten down.
 Sara must consider what’s more important—a clean kitchen or a closer relationship with Kari.
 And Randy must consider what he can do to help his daughter learn to be more responsible, despite what has always been the norm in their home.